khaors/geocompr/main.md

 london_proj_buff = st_buffer(london_proj, 111319.9)
 ```

-The result in Figure \@ref(fig:crs-buf-proj) shows that buffers based on a projected CRS are not distorted and we can expect the same distance from our point to the buffer's border.
+The result in Figure \@ref(fig:crs-buf-proj) shows that buffers based on a projected CRS are not distorted and we can expect the same distance from our point to every part of the buffer's border.

 ```r